ozraven/KerbalSmartParts/README.txt

 	* Fixed (hopefully) bug that could prevent proximity detector from firing actions on remote craft v1.6.3 KIS Support
-	* Added KIS support (Thanks to Diazo)
+	* Added KIS support (Thanks to Diazo) v1.6.4 Bug Fixes
+	* Fixed bug with name and description of proximity sensor
+	* WARNING - Will break craft using old sensor

 Credits and Acknowledgments